xxx5585/monitor-hp-sas4/README.md

 Donate me: https://paypal.me/xxx55184/

 ## Notes
+* Do not distribute this tool to others.
+In return, I allow you to share this github link with others.
-I will not be held responsible if any scandal occurs to you.
+* I will not be held responsible if any scandal occurs to you.
+Have a fun gaming life.